havesource/cordova-plugin-push/docs/PAYLOAD.md

 ### Speical Format for Critical Alerts

-Since iOS 12 it's possible to send critical alerts to the users device.
-A critical alert will popup and play sound even when device is in DND Mode or muted.
-This functionallity is mainly to be used by health Apps to inform about critical states.
+Since iOS 12, it's possible to send critical alerts to the user's device.
+A critical alert will popup and play sound even when device is in DND mode or muted.
+This functionallity is mainly to be used by health apps to inform about critical states.

-Instead of the name of the sound you have to send a dictionary containing further information about critical
+Instead of the name of the sound, you have to send a dictionary containing further information about critical.

 ```json
 {